๐Ÿ›ก๏ธImmunobiology

 Immature B Cell Stage

-• Complete BCR expression (heavy chain + light chain) allows testing against self-antigens in the bone marrow
+• Complete BCR expression (ฮผ heavy chain + light chain, forming surface IgM) allows the cell to be tested against self-antigens present in the bone marrow

-• Receptor editing provides a second chance: autoreactive cells can rearrange a new light chain rather than die immediately
+• Receptor editing provides a second chance: autoreactive cells can rearrange a new light chain gene rather than immediately undergo apoptosis.
+This is a B cell-specific rescue mechanism

 Peripheral Maturation and Surveillance